Electronic structure, dimer physics, orbital-selective behavior, and magnetic tendencies in the bilayer nickelate superconductor La$_3$Ni$_2$O$_7$ under pressure

-{\it Conclusions.--} Based on DFT and DFT+$U$ calculations, we unveiled clear similarities and differences between the novel LNO and the previously much-discussed IL nickelates.
-(1) Similarly to the parent phase of the IL nickelate superconductor, in LNO the Ni $3d$ orbitals display extended itinerant behavior with a large bandwidth.
+{\it Conclusions.--} In summary, we unveiled clear similarities and differences between the novel LNO and the previously much-discussed IL nickelates.
+(1) Similarly to NdNiO$_2$, in LNO the Ni $3d$ orbitals display extended itinerant behavior with a large bandwidth.
 By applying pressure, the Ni $3d$ bandwidth increases about $\sim 22\%$ at 29.5 Gpa.
 (2) In addition, the LNO charge-transfer energy $\Delta$ = $\varepsilon_{d}$ - $\varepsilon_{p}$ is estimated to be about $3.6$ eV, slightly smaller than in NdNiO$_2$ ($\sim 4.2$~eV).
-(3) Different from the IL nickelates, when electronic interactions are neglected the Ni $d_{3z^2-r^2}$ orbital forms a bonding-antibonding MO state due to the geometry of the LNO bilayer lattice.
-However, this state can be destroyed by a large Hund coupling $J$.
+(3) Different from the IL nickelates, when electronic interactions are neglected the Ni $d_{3z^2-r^2}$ orbital forms a bonding-antibonding MO state with spin-singlet character due to the geometry of the LNO bilayer lattice.
 (4) The LNO Fermi surface contains two electron pockets formed by mixed $e_g$ orbitals and a hole pocket made of the $d_{3z^2-r^2}$ orbital, establishing a minimum two $e_g$ orbital model.
-However, in IL nickelates, the interstitial $s$ orbital and $d_{3z^2-r^2}$ also contribute to the Fermi surface.
 (5) We also unveiled a $\sigma$-bonding behavior in LNO (between $d_{3z^2-r^2}$ and $p_x$/$p_y$), leading to a large interorbital hopping between $e_g$ states via in-plane O $p_x$ or $p_y$ orbitals connecting the $d_{x^2-y^2}$, while this hopping is nearly zero in IL nicklelates.
-In this case, a possible in-plane FM tendency caused by interorbital hopping is obtained in LNO, while the in-plane magnetic coupling tendency of IL nickelate is reported to be AFM.
+In this case, a possible in-plane magnetic stripe tendency caused by the competition of intraorbital and interorbital hoppings is obtained in LNO, while the in-plane magnetic coupling tendency of IL nickelates is reported to be AFM.

 The work of Y.Z., L.-F.L., A.M. and E.D. is supported by the U.S. Department of Energy (DOE), Office of Science, Basic Energy Sciences (BES), Materials Sciences and Engineering Division.